 So, here are some examples of how I handle discipline in a few different scenarios:

-12-month-old is throwing food/dishes off of high chair tray at mealtime: I place a very small amount of food in front of the child (1-2 pieces at a time).
+12 month old is throwing food/dishes off of high chair tray at mealtime: I place a very small amount of food in front of the child (1-2 pieces at a time).
 I sit very close to the child and model mealtime behaviors.
 I prevent the very first urges to pick up the plate, calmly and consistently reminding “The plate stays down.
 You can pick up the food.”
 I remove the food as soon as it becomes apparent that the child is more interested in dropping than eating.
 I provide a dropping activity elsewhere and try mealtime again later.
 As soon as the child is physically ready, I use a low, sturdy table and chair for meals, increasing his/her autonomy and decreasing the urge to test limits when confined in a high chair.

 16-month-old is taking toys from other children during play and becoming upset: First of all, I assess whether I need to intervene at all as toy-taking is completely developmentally appropriate at this age and often the children can work it out if I don’t interfere.
 If my help does seem necessary, I stay nearby and closely observe.
 I calmly say what I see and offer support as needed: “You both want the boat.
 Simon is upset that you have it.
 I hear you, Simon.
 It’s hard.”
 I wait to see whether they can work it out with me close by to prevent injury and offer support.
-If needed, I block hitting/biting and say, “I won’t let you hurt.”
+If needed, I block hitting/biting and say, “I won’t let you hurt them.”
 I avoid imposing my adult notion of who should or shouldn’t have the toy and allow things to work themselves out.

 2-year-old is resisting holding my hand when crossing the street/walking in a parking lot: This is a safety issue and walking alone is not negotiable.
 The only thing that is negotiable is whether the child would like to hold my hand or be carried (or ride in a stroller or cart, if available).
 I always try to give children choices within the limits I set so that they may participate in the process.